Compliance

 If the electronic payment confirmation number is missing, the IRS may not be able to match the payment to the application.
 This can delay processing or prevent the application from moving forward.

-• Submitting Form 8802 before payment is completed
+- Submitting Form 8802 before the payment is completed.

-These issues can contribute to Form 8802 delay.
+These issues can contribute to Form 8802 rejection.

 Should You Save the Pay.gov Confirmation?

+Yes.
 Applicants should save the Pay.gov confirmation number, payment receipt, and any related payment records.
-These details may be useful if follow-up is needed or if the taxpayer needs to confirm when payment was made.

 Keeping accurate records is especially important when the application is time-sensitive or when multiple Forms 8802 are submitted.